 The largest park in Dakota County, Lebanon Hills Regional Park contains 2,000 sprawling acres with prairie, lakes, forest, and miles of dog-friendly trails!
 Just keep an eye out for extra lanky dogs—we hear they call them horses?

 There you have it, nature-lovers.
 This state has so much beauty to offer to humans and pups alike.
+And if you want more, check out our guide to paved walking trails in the Twin Cities, the best Twin Cities winter hikes, or these sniff-worthy waterfalls.
 Did we miss your favorite dog-friendly hikes?
-Woof at us in the comments or in our Dog-Friendly Facebook Group.
+Woof at us in the comments or tag @SidewalkDog in your Insta-adventures!

 Featured photo: @endeaversofego